opendi-org/roles-user-stories/index.md

 ### DI Analyst

-I collaborate with stakeholders to produce stakeholder-facing (primarily Decision Maker-facing) artifacts early in the DI process.
-The purpose of these artifacts is to enable Decision Model Builders to build Causal Decision Models.
+I collaborate with stakeholders to produce stakeholder-facing artifacts early in the DI process.
+The primary purpose of these artifacts is to enable Decision Model Builders to build Causal Decision Models.

 [Link: DI Analyst (Full Role Description).](./Roles/DI%20Analyst.md)